weppos/rubyist/content/documentation/yardoc.md

 We employ the following conventions when a tag appears more than once in a documentation block.

-* Multiple `@author` tags should be listed in chronological order, with the creator of the class/method listed at the top.
+* Multiple `@author` tags SHOULD be listed in chronological order, with the creator of the class/method listed at the top.
-* Multiple `@param` tags should be listed in argument-declaration order.
+* Multiple `@param` tags SHOULD be listed in argument-declaration order.
 This makes it easier to visually match the list to the declaration.
-* Multiple `@raise` tags should be listed alphabetically by the exception names.
+* Multiple `@raise` tags SHOULD be listed alphabetically by the exception names.

 ### Required Tags

-A `@param` tag is "required" (by convention) for every parameter.
-The description can be omitted if the meaning of the parameter is obvious.
+A `@param` tag is REQUIRED (by convention) for every parameter.
+The description MAY be omitted if the meaning of the parameter is obvious.

     # Opens a socket connection and returns the TCPSocket instance.
     #